drshahizan/python-web/selenium/AdMiPeQa/readme.md

   <br>
 </h1>
 <i class="fas fa-shopping-cart"></i>
 In this file, we are going to do some web scraping by using selenium library.
-Website that we choose is Lazada which is the famous e-commerce site of Malaysia.<br>
+Website that we choose is Lazada which is the famous e-commerce site of Malaysia.
+We aim to get the information like product name, price, origin and number of reviews from the website.<br>
 <h2> Group Members</h2>
 <table>
   <tr>